Gear Testers Wanted - Test New Survival Gear, and Let Us Know What You Think! We Cover the Products, You Cover Shipping.Yes, I Want Free Gear! →

 The Survival Medicine Handbook: A Guide for When Help is Not on the Way: By Joe and Amy Alton, this book will teach you how to deal with all the likely medical issues you will face in a disaster situation, and including strategies to keep your family healthy even in the worse scenarios.
 It covers skills such as performing a physical exam, transporting the injured patient, and even how to suture a wound.
 This medical reference belongs in every survival library.

 Essential Oils: The two essential oils I recommend for pandemic preparedness are Shield Protective blend and Oregano.
 You can read about oregano essential oil in the article 25 Ways to Use Oregano Essential Oil for Health and Wellness.
 Note that you will receive an additional 10% off all items from Spark Naturals when using code BACKDOORSURVIVAL at checkout.
-Shipping is a flat $5 or free on orders over $55.

 The monthly specials at Emergency Essentials feature discounts of up to 45% off sometimes a bit more.